watzcraft/HauntingHouse/sphinx/source/part3.rst

 	GatewayPorts yes

-The ssh server automatically disconnects a client if no data is transmitted.
+The *ssh* server automatically disconnects a client if no data is transmitted.
 In the case of our tunnels this is quite annoying - you must restart the tunnels from the console.
 But you can't, as you can no longer access the console...
-You should instruct the server to send keep alive messages to the client to ensure it's still there.
+In addition, there may be network components around in your environment that "forget" to support a connection if there's no traffic for a while (misconfigured firewalls..).
+Best countermeasure: you should simply instruct the server to send keep alive messages to the client to ensure it's still there.

 .. code::

-	ClientAliveInterval 30
+	ClientAliveInterval 60
-	ClientAliveCountMax 10
+	ClientAliveCountMax 2

-This will send messages to your client every 30 seconds.
-If 10 messages are unanswered, the server disconnects.
+This will send messages to your client every 60 seconds with a maximum attempt of 2 times.
+If connection is down, the server disconnects the ssh session at least afte r2 minutes.
+This setting will become particularly important in addition with using autossh and the **ExitOnForwardFailure** flag later on.

 After any changes on the sshd\_config file, you should restart the service

 .. code::

-	sudo service sshd restart
+	sudo service ssh restart

 There's a similar option for the client, too.
-In this case you must change the ssh config file /etc/ssh/ssh\_config
+In this case you must change the *ssh* config file /etc/ssh/ssh\_config

 .. code::

-	ServerAliveInterval 30
+	ServerAliveInterval 60
-	ServerAliveCountMax 10
+	ServerAliveCountMax 2

 autossh
 ^^^^^^^